 This need for flexibility helped propel several companies onto the above list of Best Five Home Warranty Companies.

 I’ll include them here as honorable mentions:

-- The Home Service Club: Works hard to provide good customer service and it shows in their positive online reviews.
+- The Home Service Club: This provider works hard to provide good customer service and it shows in their positive online reviews.
 Premiums are higher than their competitors.
-So are service fees which can range up to $125 per visit.
+So are service fees, which can range up to $125 per visit.